Transformer-Based Approach to Enhance Positron Tracking Performance in MEG II: Introduction

 The latest MEG~II result \cite{MEGIIResult2025} adopted the positron spectrometer analysis method described in \citeref{MEGIICDCHPaper2023}.
-In that study, \citeref{MEGIICDCHPaper2023} concluded that a muon stopping rate of \SI{4e7}{\mu/sec} maximizes the $\meg$ sensitivity.
-This value is lower than the rate limit of \SI{5e7}{\mu/sec}, which is determined by constraints from the liquid xenon photon detector.
+In that study, \citeref{MEGIICDCHPaper2023} concluded that a muon stopping rate of \SI{4e7}{\mu/s} maximizes the $\meg$ sensitivity.
+This value is lower than the rate limit of \SI{5e7}{\mu/s}, which is determined by constraints from the liquid xenon photon detector.
 The reduced muon rate was chosen because an increase in the stopping rate was observed to degrade the positron tracking efficiency.
 Since the single-hit efficiency of the tracking detector remains nearly constant across different stopping rates, this degradation was attributed to an inefficiency in the reconstruction algorithm.
 In particular, the tracking algorithm is inefficient in the track-finding stage, where pattern recognition is highly sensitive to contamination from pileup hits.
 This underscores the importance of improving the algorithm to make it more robust against pileup.

-This paper presents a novel Transformer-based machine learning method for the pattern recognition task in MEG~II positron track reconstruction. \secref{sec:Spectrometer} provides a brief introduction to the positron spectrometer design and the conventional reconstruction method detailed in \citeref{MEGIICDCHPaper2023}.
+This paper presents a novel Transformer-based machine learning method \cite{AttentionAllYouNeed} for tracker hit filtering, which enhances the performance of the MEG~II positron track reconstruction. \secref{sec:Spectrometer} provides a brief introduction to the positron spectrometer design and the conventional reconstruction method detailed in \citeref{MEGIICDCHPaper2023}.
 Next, \secref{sec:RelatedWork} reviews related work in the literature on applying machine learning techniques to track reconstruction and discusses the specific tracking requirements of MEG~II. \secref{sec:TransformerTracking} describes the Transformer model architecture adapted for the MEG~II experiment. \secref{sec:Performance} evaluates the tracking performance achieved with the proposed method.
 Finally, \secref{sec:Discussion} discusses the results, and \secref{sec:Conclusion} summarizes the conclusions of this paper.